cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 It is not required to shim all buildpacks during phase 1 of this project.
 Depending on the effort to shim buildpacks and other factors, it may make sense to move to native CNB support before all Paketo buildpacks are shimmed.
-During phase 2, the above bosh release repositories will be converted to unshimmed bosh releases of the corresponding Paketo buildpacks.
+During phase 2, the above BOSH release repositories will be converted to unshimmed BOSH releases of the corresponding Paketo buildpacks.

 The CNBs will initially be opt-in for CF Deployment operators via an experimental ops file.
 Once the buildpacks have reached a suitable level of